Other ADB Members

 |07B - Secondary purchase: government securities||AUD200,000,000,000||USD124,359,999,914||

-April, The RBA has announced yield targeting on 3-year government bonds at 0.25% through purchases of government bonds in the secondary market.
-On May 5, RBA has purchased AUD50 billion of Australia Government securities (AGS) and semis in the secondary market.
+(i) April 2020, The RBA has announced yield targeting on 3-year government bonds at 0.25% through purchases of government bonds in the secondary market.
+On 5 May 2020, RBA has purchased AUD50 billion of Australia Government securities (AGS) and semis in the secondary market.
 5 May, 2 June, 7 July, 1 September, and 6 October 2020, the RBA announced that it will maintain the current policy setting.
 3 November 2020, RBA announced that it will reduce the 3-year yield target rate from 0.25% to 0.10%.
 On 2 February and 2 March 2021, the RBA announced that it will maintain the current policy setting at 0.10%; (ii) 3 November 2020, The RBA announced that it intends to purchase AUD100 billion of government bonds issued by the Australian Government as well as by the states and territories when the current bond purchase program is completed in mid April 2021.

 |08 - International Assistance Received||AUD96,494,049,600||USD60,000,000,000|

 |08A - Swaps info_outline||AUD96,494,049,600||USD60,000,000,000||

-March 20, RBA has established a swap line with the United States (US) Federal Reserve for the provision of US dollar liquidity in amounts up to USD60 billion.
-Amount oustanding as of June 25, 2020: USD1.12 billion.
+20 March 2020, RBA has established a swap line with the United States (US) Federal Reserve for the provision of US dollar liquidity in amounts up to USD60 billion.

 |08B - International loans/grants|